oesteban/hcph-sops/docs/processing/qaqc-criteria-FC.md

     - [ ] If tweaking the preprocessing does not suffice, revise [the exclusion criteria by excluding additional sessions](qaqc-criteria-FC.md#qc-fc-versus-euclidean-distance-1).

 # Exclusion criteria based on functional connectivity

 ## Censoring

-- [ ] Exclude the sessions for which the RSfMRI scan do not meet the QC cutoff of 5 minutes of fMRI remaining after censoring.
-Indeed, less than 5 minutes of RSfMRI is not enough to reliably estimate functional connectivity <sup>[5,6]</sup>.
+- [ ] Exclude the sessions for which the RSfMRI scan does not meet the QC cutoff of 5 minutes of fMRI remaining after censoring.
+Indeed, less than 5 minutes of RSfMRI is not enough to reliably estimate functional connectivity <sup>[5],[6]</sup>.

 ## FC distributions